 Specifically, this legal right applies only to mortgage refinances, home equity loans and home equity lines of credit (HELOCs), not purchase loans.

-Another valid reason, according to Shashank Shekhar, CEO of InstaMortgage in San Jose, California, is if you notice fine print you weren’t aware of at the time of closing or that was altered without your knowledge.
+Another valid reason, according to Shashank Shekhar, founder and CEO of InstaMortgage in San Jose, California, is if you notice fine print you weren’t aware of at the time of closing or that was altered without your knowledge.

 Your right of rescission in mortgage lending is thanks to the Truth in Lending Act (TILA).
 TILA was first enacted in 1968 in an effort to protect borrowers from predatory lending practices.